 MS Re-Certification

 A. Once an official has become MS certified the official is required to maintain his level of certification by completing minimum yearly requirements.
 These include a minimum number of sessions that an official must work on deck, minimum evaluation ratings, attendance at Officials Clinics and the successful completion of bi-yearly recertification tests.
-The requirements for recertification at each of the four levels are promulgated by the Officials Committee and are available from the Officials Chair, the Office of MS or the MS website.
+An official must also renew their background check and APT as they expire.
+The requirements for recertification at each of the four levels are promulgated by the Officials Committee and are available from the MS Officials website or the MS website.
 See MS minimum standards.
 The certification is valid from September 1 through August 31.
 If an Official is certified any time after September 1, his/her certification will also expire on August 31.

 B. If the Official fails to complete the minimum yearly requirements for recertification, the Officials Chair has the discretion to fashion an appropriate remedy which would allow the Official to complete the requirements.
 The Officials Chair shall take into account all relevant factors and information as to why the requirements were not met within the time period allowed, however, the Officials Chair’s ultimate decision as to an appropriate remedy to recertify (if any) is final.